-There are also private assistance programs that award students based on academic or athletic skill, financial need, field of study or even unusual hobbies or interests.
+Follow the link for each program to find out which schools participate, what additional requirements exist, and how to apply.
+There are also private assistance programs that award students based on academic or athletic skill, financial need, field of study, or even unusual hobbies or interests.

 Finally, don’t forget to check with the financial aid office at the school of your choice.
 They can tell you about any exclusive assistance programs they offer.

 To learn more about how you can prepare for college life, you should have a look at the resources listed below:

 - South Dakota Department of Education: This site can help students access information on mentoring programs, financial aid, and technical and career education resources in South Dakota.